massmux/SatsMobiBot/README.md

-# @NepayCHBot (nepay.ch) 🏅
+# @SatsMobiBot

 A Telegram Lightning ⚡️ Bitcoin wallet and tip bot for group chats.

 This repository contains everything you need to set up and run your own tip bot.
-If you simply want to use this bot in your group chat without having to install anything just start a conversation with [@NepayChBot](https://t.me/NepayChBot) and invite it into your group chat.
+If you simply want to use this bot in your group chat without having to install anything just start a conversation with [@SatsMobiBot](https://t.me/SatsMobiBot) and invite it into your group chat.

 ## Setting up the bot